osrf/gazebo_tutorials/guided_a/tutorial3.md

         gedit gazebo/gui/TimeWidget.cc

-1. Let's go to the line number we found on our search (in this case 137), and change `Real Time Factor` to `RTF`.
+1. Then go to the line number found on the search (in this case 137), and change `Real Time Factor` to `RTF` and then save the file.

 1. Now back at our build terminal, let's re-run commands to install: